-The certificate program in oral history is open to all ASU undergraduate majors.
+The certificate program in oral history and storytelling is open to all ASU undergraduate majors.
 This certificate is also available for graduate students and students majoring in professional programs.
 Students wishing to pursue this certificate should consult an academic advisor in the School of Humanities, Arts and Cultural Studies to ensure the appropriate set of courses is taken and the required paperwork is submitted.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
 A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.